-(4) At the Kamioka Observatory, these particles were discovered to have mass by Takaaki Kajita [[tah-kah-AH-kee kah-JEE-tah]].
+(9) These particles, which are said to have "left-handed" chirality [[kai-RAH-lih-tee]], were discovered to have mass by Takaaki Kajita [[tah-kah-AH-kee kah-JEE-tah]].
 Beta-plus decay releases a positron, a neutron, and one of these one-half spin particles.
 These particles come in three flavors corresponding to electrons, muons [[MYOO-ons]], and tauons, between which they oscillate.
 For the point, name these neutrally charged leptons, which are nearly massless.